 It may have been used by ancient people as a ceremonial entryway in to the sacred area of Carrowmore.
-Indeed, the the large limestone flag, used as a capstone for the chamber at the centre of Listoghil, is thought to have been quarried here.
+Indeed, the the large limestone flag, used as a capstone for the chamber at the centre of Listoghil, the central monument at Carrowmore is thought to have been quarried here.

 There is a large midden of oyster and mussel to be found here, tipped over the cliffs from the raths located on the southern edge of the Glen.
 Larger middens are found along the shore at Culleenamore nearby.

-Access to the Glen can be difficult: it is a pretty wild spot.
-Trees and branches fall across the pathway, and during the wet weather we often experience, there are often large, deep pools of mud to be crossed.
-Unless the weather has been dry for weeks, wellingtons or stout boots are a good idea.
+Access to the Glen can be difficult: it is a pretty overgrown spot.
+Trees and branches fall across the pathway, and during the wet weather often experienced in Sligo, there are often large, deep pools of mud to be crossed.
+Unless the weather has been dry for weeks, wellingtons or stout boots are essential.